 But this was no ETA clone: It was an all-new movement that could be offered in ebauche form to Swiss customers wanting to distance themselves from Swatch Group.
 Soprod immediately began offering a similar movement, the A-10, which was taken up by Festina.1 But Seiko failed to make further OEM inroads, and that door has mostly closed as the market has consolidated.

 The SARA line, too, was not a success.
 Although excellent watches, the SARA had little to distinguish itself and did not find a place in the display cases of upscale jewelers.
 Seiko retreated with the SARB and SARX line, relying on the 6R15, an upscale version of the old 7S26, for these lower-priced offerings.
 They proved more successful but still failed to find a place at retail alongside Swiss competitors.
-The 4L25 was retired as well, until being re-launched as a Credor movement in 2018.
+The 4L25 was retired as well, soldiering on as a Credor movement until 2013.

 The SARA005 featured above is currently listed on eBay for $1,100.
 It features the 4L25 movement, visible through a sapphire display caseback, and ships with the original box.
 It appears to be in excellent condition and would be a wonderful addition to the collection of any Seiko enthusiast.